cjoudrey/graphql-schema-linter/README.md

     schema definition will be read from STDIN instead of specified file

+  --comment-descriptions

+    use old way of defining descriptions in GraphQL SDL

   -c, --config-direction <path>

     path to begin searching for config files